cults/craster/README.md

 # Craster

 Turns 3D models into images.
-Accepts STL, OBJ and 3DS files and returns a PNG sprite image with 360° rotations.
+Accepts STL, OBJ, and 3DS files and returns a PNG sprite image with 360° rotations.

 ## Usage